Prashanti Talpankar

-Prashanti Talpankar is a writer, translator, playwright and actor, hailing from the coastal state of Goa, India.
-She is also a recipient of the Sahitya Akademi Award for Translation.
-She currently serves as an associate professor at Dnyanprassark Mandal's college and Research Centre, Assagao.
+Prashanti Talpankar (born 29 April 1963) is an Indian writer, translator, playwright, and actor.
+She is a recipient of the Sahitya Akademi Translation Prize for her work in Konkani and is a cancer survivor.

 Early life

 Prashanti Talpankar grew up as a student leader and as a part of Goa's historic official language agitation.
+She has also been a part of Bailancho Saad, an organisation that works towards women's rights.
+Notably, she went on a hunger strike in 1989, protesting against the lack of action in a case of sexual assault.

 Career

+Talpankar currently serves as an associate professor at Dnyanprassarak Mandal's College.

 Writing

 Talpankar has been into writing since her college days.
 Her poems have previously featured on All India Radio, Panaji.
 She has also written few short stories.
 However, primarily she writes children's stories and translates literary works.
-She has written a book based on primary survey of migrant labour called Shadows in the Dark.

-Books

-In 2006, she published Shadows in the dark: The status of the migrant working community in Goa.
+In 2006, she published a book based on primary survey of migrant labour called Shadows in the Dark: The status of the migrant working community in Goa.
 In 2015, Talpankar released a Konkani translation of Shashi Deshpande's English book That Long Silence, titled as Dirgh Moun Te.
 This was awarded the Sahitya Akademi Award for Translation in 2017.